Sarcococca confusa fills the air with its intoxicating fragrance at Brookside.

 This compact, dense evergreen shrub is a highly fragrant winter-flowering species with clusters of tiny trumpet-shaped, white flowers produced in the leaf axils, alongside the previous season’s spherical, glossy black fruits.
 The fruits and flowers sit against a backdrop of glossy elliptical leaves to great effect.
 In addition to providing evergreen interest in dry, shady situations in the garden, all the Sarcococca make valuable specimens for floristry.
 A member of the box family, Buxaceae, Sarcococca comprises 14 species of rhizomatous shrubs from Asia.
-The exact origin of Sarcococca confusa is unknown, though it is thought to originate from western China.
+Though there has been much speculation about the origin of Sarcococca confusa, it is believed to be endemic to western China.